Extremal sequences for the Bellman function of three variables of the dyadic maximal operator in relation to Kolmogorov's inequality: Introduction

+for every $q\in(0,1)$, every $\phi\in L^1(\mb R^n)$ and every measurable subset of $\mb R^n$, $E$, of finite measure.
 It is not difficult to see that the weak type inequality \eqref{eq:1p2} is best possible.
-For refinements of this inequality one can see \cite{5}, \cite{7} and \cite{8}.
-The sharpness of \eqref{eq:1p3} has been proved in \cite{4}.
-For the proof of this fact, it has been introduced the following function (which is named Bellman) of four variables, of the dayadic maximal operator in relation to Kolmogorov's inequality
+For refinements of this inequality one can see \cite{15}, \cite{17} and \cite{18}.

+An approach for studying in more depth the behaviour of this maximal operator is the introduction of the so called Bellman functions related to them which reflect certain deeper properties of them by localizing.
+Such functions related to the $L^q$ inequality \eqref{eq:1p3} have been precisely evaluated in \cite{11}.
+Define $\Av_E(\psi)=\frac{1}{|E|} \int_E |\psi|$, where $E\subseteq \mb R^n$ is measurable of positive measure and $\psi$ is measurable on $E$, and fixing a dyadic cube define the localized maximal operator $\mc M'_d\phi$ as in \eqref{eq:1p1} but with the dyadic cubes $S$ being assumed to be contained in the ambient dyadic cube $Q$.
+Then for every $q\in(0,1)$ we let

-Here $Q$ is a fixed dyadic cube, $Q'$ runs over all dyadic cubes containing $Q$, $\varphi$ is non-negative in $L^1(Q)$ and the variables $f, h, L, k$ satisfy $f\leq L$, $0<h\leq f^q$ and $0<k\leq 1$.
-Moreover $\Av_s(\varphi)$ is defined as the average $\frac{1}{|S|} \int_S |\varphi(u)|\,\mr du$.
-It is not difficult to see that \eqref{eq:1p4} is in fact independent of $Q$.
-For this reason we suppose that $Q=[0,1]^n$.\\ In \cite{4}, now the function \eqref{eq:1p4} has been precisely evaluated.
+where $\phi$ is nonnegative in $L^1(Q)$ and the variables $f, h$ satisfy $0<h\leq f^q$.
+By a scaling argument it is easy to see that the above is independent of the choice of $Q$ (so we just have written $B_q(f,h)$ and we may take $Q=[0,1]^n$).
+In \cite{11}, now the function \eqref{eq:1p4} has been precisely evaluated.
 The proof has been given in a much more general setting of tree-like structures on probability spaces.
 More precisely we consider a non-atomic probability space $(X,\mu)$ and let $\mc T$ be a family of measurable subsets of $X$, that has a tree-like structure similar to the one in the dyadic case (the exact definition will be given in Section \ref{sec:2}).
 Then we define the dyadic maximal operator associated with $\mc T$, by

-for every $\varphi\in L^1(X,\mu)$. \\ This operator is related to the theory of martingales and satisfies essentially the same inequalities as $\mc M_d$ does. \\ Now we define the corresponding Bellman function of $\mc M_{\mc T}$, by
+for every $\phi\in L^1(X,\mu)$. \\ This operator is related to the theory of martingales and satisfies essentially the same inequalities as $\mc M'_d$ does.
+Now we define the corresponding Bellman function of $\mc M_{\mc T}$, by

-the variables $f, h, L, k$ satisfying the same inequalities as in \eqref{eq:1p4}.
-It is now not difficult to see that for the case where $(X,\mu) = \left([0,1]^n, |\cdot|\right)$ and $\mc T$ the usual dyadic tree on $[0,1]^n$ (mentioned above), \eqref{eq:1p6} equals \eqref{eq:1p4}. \\ The evaluation of \eqref{eq:1p6} is now given in \cite{4}, and has been done in several steps.
+the variables $f, h, L, k$ satisfying $0<h\leq f^q$, $L\geq f$ and $k\in (0,1]$.
+The evaluation of \eqref{eq:1p6} is now given in \cite{11}, and has been done in several steps.
 The first one is to find the value of